policy agenda

 Only 21% of administrators said their district has standalone civics courses.

-55% of teachers say they don’t have access to civics-related professional development.
+55% of teachers don’t have access to civics-related professional development.

-Less than 50% of RI students feel they have the skills they needed to take action on issues they cared about, or the kind of foundational civic knowledge that is crucial to understanding American democracy.
+Less than 50% of RI students feel they have the skills they need to take action on issues they care about.

-Successfully advocated for and passage of the 2021 Civics Literacy Act mandating civic learning proficiency and a student-led civic project for real-world learning.
+• Successfully advocated for passage of the 2021 Civics Literacy Act, mandating civic learning proficiency and a student-led civic project for real-world learning.

-RICLC members serve(d) on RIHSSAC to support the revision of social studies standards and the development of guidance for these standards.
+• RICLC members served on the RI History Social Studies Advisory Committee to support the revision of social studies standards and the development of guidance for these standards.

-RICLC members were been appointed to the Civic Readiness Task Force to advice the Commissioner on how to define ‘civic readiness’ and what supports are needed.
+• RICLC members were appointed to the Civic Readiness Task Force to advise the Commissioner on how to define “civic readiness” and what support is needed.

-In September 2022, RICLC in collaboration with the Center for Information & Research on Civic Learning and Engagement (CIRCLE) released The State of Civics Education in RI.
+• Collaborated with the Center for Information & Research on Civic Learning and Engagement (CIRCLE) to release The State of Civics Education in RI.
 This report summarizes the findings of a baseline survey on civic learning experiences in RI that reached over 160 school educators and over 970 students across 30 different districts.